OpenTermsArchive/contrib-versions/Soundcloud/Privacy Policy.md

 We use the information that we collect about you for the following purposes:

 *   Your email address and password are used to identify you when you log into the Platform.

+*   We use your month and year of birth to enable age restriction, to display appropriate content to you, and to perform analytics aimed at improving our products, services and technologies.

 *   Any additional information that you provide as part of your public profile, such as your real name, and links to your website and other social media profiles (but not your email address), will be published on your profile page.
 This information will be publicly accessible and may be viewed by anyone accessing the Website, or using our API or other Services.
 Please bear this in mind when considering whether to provide any additional information about yourself.